baidubce/terraform-provider-baiducloud/website/docs/index.html.markdown

 * `eip` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom EIP endpoints.

 * `appblb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom BLB endpoints.

+* `bos` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom BOS endpoints.

+* `cfc` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom CFC endpoints.

+* `scs` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom SCS endpoints.

+* `cce` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom CCE endpoints.

+* `rds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom RDS endpoints.

+Nested `assume_role` block supports the following:

+* `role_name` - (Required) The role name for assume role.

+* `account_id` - (Required) The main account id for assume role account.

+* `user_id` - (Optional) The user id for assume role.

+* `acl` - (Optional) The acl for this assume role.

 ## Testing